retgits/acme-serverless-user/README.md

 * [Amazon DynamoDB](https://aws.amazon.com/dynamodb/): With [Makefile.dynamodb](./deploy/cloudformation), you can run run `make -f Makefile.dynamodb deploy` to create the DynamoDB table.

+### Seeding Amazon DynamoDB

+To start your journey off with random data in the Order table, you can use [`seed-dynamodb`](./cmd/seed-dynamodb).
+Running that program will add the default generated data (in [data.json](./cmd/seed-dynamodb/data.json)) into Amazon DynamoDB.
+To generate your own data, you can use [Mockaroo](https://www.mockaroo.com/) and import the [schema.json](./cmd/seed-dynamodb/schema.json) to start off.

 ## Using Amazon API Gateway

 ### Prerequisites for Amazon API Gateway